Overview

 In 2025, the landscape of business reorganisation is evolving, with a pronounced emphasis on sustainability practices, particularly in sectors that generate substantial waste.
 Fund supervisors are increasingly expected to consider environmental, social, and governance (ESG) factors when evaluating reorganisation opportunities.
 This shift not only aligns with regulatory trends but also addresses the rising demand from investors for responsible business practices.

 Naismiths operates across eight cities in the UK, offering valuable insights into successful business transformations that resonate with managers.
-For example, companies that have embraced hybrid work models report significant enhancements in employee satisfaction and retention, underscoring the importance of adapting organisational strategies to meet evolving workforce expectations.
+For example, companies that have embraced hybrid work models report significant enhancements in employee satisfaction and retention.

 Current trends indicate that businesses are increasingly leveraging technology to facilitate transformation processes.
 The emergence of video conferencing and cloud-based collaboration tools has revolutionised company operations, enabling more efficient communication and decision-making.
 This technological advancement is particularly significant in the context of remote and hybrid work models, which are gaining popularity as organisations respond to employee preferences for work-life balance.